 Yuval Shany is the Hersch Lauterpacht Chair in International Law and former Dean of the Law Faculty of the Hebrew University of Jerusalem.
 He also currently serves as the Vice Chair of the UN Human Rights Committee, as the Academic Chair of the Minerva Center for Human Rights at the Hebrew University, and as a Vice President for Research at the Israel Democracy Institute.
 Prof. Shany received his LL.B. cum laude from the Hebrew University, LL.M. from New York University and Ph.D. in international law from the University of London.
 His principal research interests are international courts and tribunals, international human rights law, international humanitarian law and international regulation of cyberspace.
 Personal profile

-Anne van Aaken (Dr. iur. and MA Economics) is Professor for Law and Economics, Legal Theory, Public International Law and European Law at the University of St. Gallen, Switzerland, and has been a guest professor at several universities in the United States, Europe, Latin America, Africa and Asia.
-She was Vice-President of the European Association of Law and Economics and is Vice-President of the European Society of International Law.
+Anne van Aaken (Dr. iur. and MA Economics) is an Alexander von Humboldt Professor for Law and Economics, Legal Theory, Public International Law and European Law at the University of Hamburg, and has been a guest professor at several universities in the United States (NYU and Columbia), Europe, Latin America, Africa and Asia.
+She was Vice-President of the European Association of Law and Economics and Vice-President of the European Society of International Law.
 Personal profile

 Editorial Board Members